Call For A Free Consultation(602) 345-1818

 Economic damages are the dollars-and-cents losses.
 Medical bills (past and future), lost wages, lost earning capacity, property damage to a vehicle, out-of-pocket costs.
 These are calculated from documents: bills, pay stubs, repair estimates, doctor projections.

-Non-economic damages are pain and suffering, loss of enjoyment of life, scarring, and similar harms that don’t come with a receipt.
-Arizona has no cap on pain and suffering damages.
-Article 2 § 31 of the Arizona Constitution specifically prohibits the legislature from capping damages for death or personal injury.
-That’s a significant advantage compared to states like Texas or California in certain matters.
+Non-economic damages are pain and suffering, emotional distress, loss of enjoyment of life, scarring, and similar harms that don’t come with a receipt.
+Arizona has no statutory cap on these damages.
+Article 2 § 31 of the Arizona Constitution prohibits the legislature from enacting a law that limits damages for death or personal injury, and Article XVIII § 6 protects the right to recover damages for injuries from statutory limitation.
+Together, those provisions make Arizona one of the few states where a jury’s pain-and-suffering award cannot be statutorily reduced.

 Two years.
 Under A.R.S. § 12-542, the deadline to file a personal injury lawsuit in Arizona is two years from the date of the accident.
 Miss it and the claim is dead, regardless of the merits.